dynamoose/dynamoose/docs/api/schema.md

 }
 ```

-Your function may also be an async function with await statements in it, or return a promise.
+Your function may also be an async function with `await` statements in it, or you may return a promise.
 For example:

 ```js
 function(model) {